syslogic/cloudbuild-android/README.md

 Hostname `eu.gcr.io` (also bucket name `eu.artifacts`) can be replaced with `us.gcr.io` or `gcr.io`.

-a) This uploads the built APK file to `gs://eu.artifacts.$PROJECT_ID.appspot.com/android/`:
+a) This uploads debug APK files to `gs://eu.artifacts.$PROJECT_ID.appspot.com/android/`:

 ````
 # cloudbuild.yaml